 The solution utilizes AKMA specified in TS 33.535 [9].
 ROF initiates Application Session Request to CCF with A-KID (see TS 33.535 [9], figure 6.1-1, for A-KID derivation at UE).
 ROF authenticates the CCF via CCF certificate.

 The CCF can then authenticate the ROF based on A-KID and provides a ROF certificate via application session response.
-The ROF can store the certificate for further use, e.g if CCF closes the connection and has marked that the certificate has been provided so that it can avoid sending the ROF certificate again and again.
+The ROF can store the certificate for further use, e.g., if CCF closes the connection and has marked that the certificate has been provided so that it can avoid sending the ROF certificate again and again.

 Hence, ROF can now create mTLS connections with CCF using the certificate received in the first-time connection.